SirEdvin/MinecraftModDocumenation/docs/CloudSolutions/statsd_bridge.md

     **Forge**: 1.20.x
     **Fabric**: 1.20.x

-StatsD Bridge exists to allow players send [statsd metrics](https://github.com/statsd/statsd/blob/master/docs/metric_types.md) to preconfigured statsd server.
-Settings for this peripheral as split into two files.
+StatsD Bridge exists to allow players to send [statsd metrics](https://github.com/statsd/statsd/blob/master/docs/metric_types.md) to a preconfigured statsd server.
+The settings for this peripheral are split into two files.

-Common configuration field `enableStatsDBridge` corresponds for enabled peripheral block, while server configuration section `statsd` are responsible for statsd bridge configuration.
+The common configuration field `enableStatsDBridge` corresponds to the enabled peripheral block, while the server configuration section `statsd` is responsible for statsd bridge configuration.

-Server owner should configure `statsdHostname` and `statsdPort` and point it to some statsd receiver and set `enableStatsDConnection` to true.
-With this settings at start of server, new statsd non-blocking client will be started.
-Server owner also can define a `statsdPrefix` which will be added to name of any metrics at start.
+The server owner should configure `statsdHostname` and `statsdPort` and point them to some statsd receiver and set `enableStatsDConnection` to true.
+With these settings, at the start of the server, a new non-blocking statsd client will be started.
+The server owner can also define a `statsdPrefix` which will be added to the name of any metrics at start.

-Any metric, that player will send with this integration would always start with preconfigured `statsdPrefix` and will also contain owner name.
+Any metric that a player will send with this integration will always start with a preconfigured `statsdPrefix` and will also contain the owner's name.
 So, it would be `<prefix><owner_name>.aspect`.
-Owner is a player, whom placed block.
-Owner name would also be used for rate limiting of messages to statsd client, but this is **not implemented** right now.
+The owner is a player who placed the block.
+Owner is also used for rate limiting messages to the statsd client; the max amount of messages per minute is controlled by `statsdPlayerRateLimit`.
+This is also a global rate limit per minute, which is controlled by `statsdGlobalRateLimit`.

 ## Supported APIs

-- [Configuration API](configuration.md): will provide rate limiting information in future
+- [Configuration API](configuration.md): provides `playerRateLimit` and `globalRateLimit` which tells you how often you are allowed to send values per minute.

 ## Functions